-WP Categories – Searching Features
+Categories – Searching Features

 You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-Input the number of categories per page to display in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, etc.).
-Click Apply to save your changes when done …
+Type in the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Click Apply to update your changes when done …

-(Screen Options Tab – Categories)
+(Screen Options – Categories settings)